SteveBenz/ScrapMechanicLogicGateSimulator/python/readme.md

 # Scrap Mechanic Logic Gate Simulator/Debugger

+## Introduction/Disclaimer

-> This thing was originally written as a python app, but has since been rewritten as a web app, which makes it a whole lot more practical to use.
+This thing was originally written as a python app, but has since been rewritten as a web app, which makes it a whole lot more practical to use.
 To use it, go to the [GitHub Pages](https://stevebenz.github.io/ScrapMechanicLogicGateSimulator/) for this project.

-There's a quick-start guide there which should get you well on your way.
-(Which is good because this page needs a rewrite now!)
-What's mainly left of value here are tutorials on how to prove to yourself how these save-load semantics actually work in the game.
+There's no intention to maintain the python version, but it seemed a shame to just delete it, so here it is...

+## If you really wanna proceed...

 This is a python app that will allow you to debug your Scrap Mechanic circuits.
 It doesn't reach into the game at all - you have to duplicate your prototype here in the game and all that, but this gives you a chance to see what your circuit will do tick-by-tick.
 It's particularly pointed at helping get over the pain induced by the tick-by-tick nature of how Scrap Mechanic works and the wonkiness that can happen when you load in.